DavisPL-Teaching/189c-hw1/README.md

 The exercises are designed to help you get used to the Hypothesis syntax, as well as core concepts (specifications, correctness, preconditions).

 - The third part gives you a small Python program with a bug, and asks you to find the bug, using Hypothesis.
-You should commit a change for the bug, and also all tests you used to help find them.
+You should commit a change for the bug, and also the test(s) you used to help find it.

-- The fourth part is an open-ended task to implement your own program, and to write tests for it.
-In addition, you will be asked to write "wrong" versions of every function and show that they fail the unit tests.
+- The fourth part is a more open-ended task to implement your own program, and to write tests for it, for a rock paper scissors game.
+In addition, you will be asked to write a "wrong" version of at least one function and show that it fails the Hypothesis tests.

 ## Getting started